laertjansen/PositivityTotem/README.md

-This prototype device detects motion and displays a positive phrase on an LCD display, accompanied by a heartbeat animation.
-Additionally, a small mascot integrated into the device will open the top lid in response to detected motion.
-The primary goal is to bring joy to kids and spread positivity.
+The primary goal of this prototype is to bring joy to children and spread happiness through the use of positive words.
+The device detects motion and displays uplifting phrases on an LCD display, accompanied by a heartbeat animation.
+Additionally, a small mascot integrated into the device will open the top lid in response to detected motion within a 40 cm range.

 What you'll need:
 - Arduino Uno